dankinder/qpipe/README.md

 Iter(range(10000)).into(SomeComplexMath(processes=4)).into(Print()).execute()
 ```

-Emitter pipelines can be started with the following calls:
+Pipelines can be started with the following calls:

 `execute()`: start processing, block until completion, return nothing.
 `start()`: start processing, do not block, return nothing.
 `results()`: start processing (if not started already), block until completion, return results as a list.

-See the [examples](examples) for a few more emitter program examples.
+See the [examples](examples) for a few more qpipe program examples.

 ### Developing Emitters

-To create your own emitter, subclass Emitter and override any of these methods:
+To create your own qpipe, subclass Pipe and override any of these methods:
 - `setup`: called once per process at start.
 Constructor arguments passed to
-your emitter that aren't used by the Emitter superclass will be passed along
+your qpipe that aren't used by the Pipe superclass will be passed along
 to this method.
 - `do`: called once for each input value.
 - `teardown`: called once per process at the end.

 Note that all of these are called on the processing thread.
-If you run an
+If you run a
-Emitter with multiple processes then each one will call setup/teardown.
+Pipe with multiple processes then each one will call setup/teardown.
 Instance variables are not shared.

 Within your code, to send values to the next pipe (or results), call